offlight1/offlight1/README.md

 - 👋 Hi, I’m @offlight1
 - 👀 I’m interested in technology
-- 🌱 I’m currently learning python, GDscript, and kvlang!
+- 🌱 I’m currently learning python, kvlang, HTML CSS, and JS!
-- 💞️ I’m looking to collaborate on Godot or Kivy(python)
+- 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me kevinpuerto1010@gmail.com
 - Btw I will mostly be on from 4:30 PM - 8:30 PM Eastern Time on weekdays